LucasKook/ontram-paper/README.md

 from the paper.

-- `qwk-impropriety.R`: R-script that computes the numerical example from Appendix A to show impropriety of the QWK loss.
+- `qwk-impropriety.R`: R-script that computes the numerical example from Appendix D to show impropriety of the QWK loss.

 The **ontram** `R` package: